3salaz/gameheadsClassroom/docs/lessons/linux.md

 > This command allows you to create a file
 ---

-## Practice
+## Practice | Linux Navigation

-> Clone down the repository using `git clone https://github.com/3salaz/linuxNavigation.git` follow the instruction below or from README.md and complete the practice.
+> **Follow the instruction below or from README.md**

-**Linux Navigation**
+- Clone down the repository using `git clone https://github.com/3salaz/linuxNavigation.git`
 - Make a directory in your root file named [your-name-here].
 - Go into [your-name-here] directory and make 2 directories, [old], and [new]
 - Go into your [old] folder, and create a file named [oldCopy.txt]